brandokoch/neovim-ide/README.md

 In this repository I am trying to solve the aforementioned problems by providing a NeoVim configuration that is **lightweight**, **easy to install**, **easy to understand and customize** and has a detailed **documentation for 99% of commands I use day-to-day**.
 This repository is based on a fork of https://github.com/LunarVim/nvim-basic-ide by chris@machine who has done most of the lua code skeleton.
 What I offer here is my customization with detailed documentation that I hope will prove useful for Vim/Neovim beginners and even some more advanced users.

 ✔️ Detailed documentation  ✔️ VSCode look  ✔️ File Explorer (NvimTree)  ✔️ Integrated terminal  (ToggleTerm)
-✔️ Debugging (DAP)  ✔️ Latex editing ()  ✔️ Grep and fuzzy search (FZF, RipGrep)  ✔️ Auto-Completion
+✔️ Debugging (DAP)  ✔️ Latex  ✔️ Grep and fuzzy search (FZF, RipGrep)  ✔️ Auto-Completion
-✔️ LSP ✔️ Linting  ✔️ Git support  ✔️ View markdown
+✔️ LSP ✔️ Linting  ✔️ Git UI  ✔️ View markdown

 Disclamers:
 1. <i>I'am by no means an expert in NeoVim or lua for that matter, this repo is a culmination of my hours of research and experience on the subject of using Vim.</i>